 The Department of Political Science, Global Studies, Environmental Science & Policy prepares students to be active citizens of the world, fully engaged in environmental, social and political issues.

 The Department of Political Science, Global Studies, Environmental Science & Policy at St. Edward’s provides students with the background for careers in international affairs, public service, electoral politics, non-governmental organizations or the private sector.
-2019-20 degree plans can be found here.
+View the 2020-21 degree plans.

 Programs within this department will provide students with the opportunity to analyze policy solutions, study natural and social sciences, and experience the political culture that shapes our system and behavior.
 Students will have the opportunity to explore all aspects of the American political system and study how different societies and political systems deal with domestic and world issues.